vtex/faststore/packages/core/README.md

   </a>
 </p>
 <h1 align="center">
-  A starter powered by FastStore and NextJS
+  A starter powered by FastStore and NextJS.
 </h1>

 Kick off your store with this boilerplate.